Transition Network Analysis: A Novel Framework for Modeling, Visualizing, and Identifying the Temporal Patterns of Learners and Learning Processes: Introduction

-In a nutshell, TNA models the transition matrix of learning events ---which is captured with Markov models--- as a graph and uses the capabilities and potentials of graph representations to take advantage of network analysis.
+In a nutshell, TNA models the transitions of learning events ---through Markov models--- as a graph and uses the capabilities and potentials of graph representations to take advantage of network analysis.
 Graph visualization offers a bird's eye view of how the whole learning process unfolded.
-Furthermore, researchers can discern transition patterns, e.g., dyads or cliques of common transitions, by querying the matrix representation.
-Also, through graph representation, TNA offers a rich platform for computing centrality measures that are of value to understand the dynamic transition process, e.g., in-strength (total incoming transitions) and betweenness (roughly nodes that bridges transitions).
-Furthermore, TNA networks can be clustered into temporal patterns and model the covariates that could explain the emergence of patterns.
-Community finding can identify common behaviors that are linked which enables understanding of the commonalities in behavior.
-In doing so, TNA could help researchers model, visualize, and identify patterns and relationships between the learning events.
-Below, we describe the theoretical and mathematical foundations of TNA.
+Furthermore, researchers can discern transition patterns, e.g., dyads or cliques of common transitions by querying the matrix representation.
+Also, through graph representation, TNA offers a rich platform for computing centrality measures that are of value to understand the dynamic transition process, e.g., in-strength (total incoming transitions) and betweenness (nodes that bridge transitions).
+Furthermore, TNA networks can be clustered into temporal patterns and can model the covariates that explain the emergence of such patterns.
+Community finding can identify linked behaviors, which enables understanding of the commonalities of learning processes.
+In doing so, TNA enables researchers to model, visualize, and identify patterns and relationships between learning events.
+Most importantly, TNA introduces an unprecedented tool set of statistical inference methods to verify each modeling result.
+In the following, we describe the theoretical and mathematical foundations of TNA.
 We also present a case study where we use TNA to study group regulation to showcase the method\textquotesingle s potentials.
 Finally, we discuss TNA in view of the existing methods, its limitations, and future directions.
-Please note, for brevity, we use the term TNA to refer to the method or the functions that have been developed within the framework and enabled by the methods.
+Please note that for brevity, we use the term TNA to refer to the method or the functions that have been developed within the framework and enabled by the methods.